 For this cooperative series, Connessa Collective will curate and present an interactive lecture-chamber recital designed for 2nd grade students at Foussat Elementary in Oceanside, CA. This lecture-recital educates students on the musical traditions of Argentina, encourages them to participate in the music using percussive techniques, and inspires conversation and connection.

-With its beginnings as an award-winning San Diego-based chamber ensemble known for its exceptional musicality, Connessa Collective is recognized for bringing heartfelt performances to audiences.
-As a pending 501(c)(3) nonprofit organization, our mission is to cultivate connection among diverse communities and promote cultural awareness through high-level educational chamber music experiences.
-We create intriguing concert programming focused on living composers and world music.
 For this Wednesdays@Noon Concert Series performance, Connessa will perform a program for featuring music by Gary Schocker, Jacques Castérède, Momo Sakura, Christopher Caliendo, Astor Piazzolla, Daniel Dorff, Nicole Chamberlain and Catherine McMichael.

 I. Gathering